cypress-io/cypress-documentation/content/guides/dashboard/projects.md

 ### Record key

-The record key is used to authenticate that your project is _allowed_ to record tests to Cypress Cloud Service.
+The record key is used to authenticate that your project is _allowed_ to record tests to Cypress Cloud.
 As long as your record key stays _private_, nobody will be able to record test runs for your project - even if they have your `projectId`.